Patriots Fan With Cancer Wishes to Meet Edelman

 Justyna Boucher was a regular 21-year-old woman with dreams and aspirations.
 She loved to dance, and was a cheerleader but in 2015, her life would change forever after noticing something wasn’t right.

 “I first noticed I was getting sick my senior year of high school,” Boucher said.
-“Basically in my left breast it was rock-hard, they thought it was an abscessed, removed what they thought was an abscessed and then sent it off to be studied and found out it was soft tissue phyllodes sarcoma.”
+“Basically in my left breast it was rock-hard, they thought it was an abscess, removed what they thought was an abscess and then sent it off to be studied and found out it was soft tissue phyllodes sarcoma.”